askalione/nodejs-optimizer/README.md

-# Optimizer
+# Nodejs-Optimizer

-Optimizer is a simple utility for minification css and javascript depend on environment mode.
+Nodejs-Optimizer is a simple utility for minification css and javascript depend on environment mode.

 # References
 - [CleanCSS](https://github.com/jakubpawlowicz/clean-css)